top of page

 How to make free recall even more effective

-Self-generated cues.
-Writing / drawing out your free recall tends to be more effective than reciting it verbally, as writing gives you more cues or "jumping-off points" to recall even more information.
-While you technically get a little more cueing, more recall is better than less.
+I find that writing/drawing out your free recall tends to be better than reciting it verbally.
+Writing gives you more "jumping-off points" to recall even more information.
+It gives you a bit more cueing, but the cues are self-generated.
+Regardless, more recall is better than less.

 Studying isn't yoga...

-...it's powerlifting.
-Your brain only adapts to deliberate, high-quality practice.
+...it’s powerlifting.
+Your brain adapts to deliberate, effortful practice—not 10,000 Anki cards.

 Why SAM?

-Zero guesswork.
-Zero decision fatigue.
-Know exactly what to do, step-by-step, for any course.
+3. Zero guesswork.
+Zero wasted time.
+Know exactly what to do for every course, every exam, every semester.

 References: